mk-fg/python-onedrive/README.md

 way to access, which keeps all removed files (for some limited time, presumably).
 Files removed through the API end up there as well.

-There are some handy special SkyDrive-related API URLs for stuff like quota, list of recent changes and a list of shared-with-me objects.
+There are some handy special OneDrive-related API URLs for stuff like quota, list of recent changes and a list of shared-with-me objects.

 Files have a lot of metadata attached to them, parsed from their contents (exif